miccheng/test-automation-workshop/docs/exercises/exercise6.md

     ![Run Java app](../images/vscode_java_run_todolist.png)

-4. If you see this option, its due to Gradle importing all the depenedencies.
+4. If you see this option, its due to Gradle importing all the dependencies.

     ![Opening Java Project](../images/vscode_java_opening_java_project.png)